The energy sector has long offered attractive dividend payouts to investors. Here’s a look at the five top Canadian oil and gas dividend stocks.

 The ability to offer a dividend payment is a point of pride for companies in the oil and gas industry.
 “The dividend yield is a financial ratio that represents the dividend income per share, divided by the price per share,” as per Investopedia.
 “It is considered a sign of clear financial health and confidence for a company to pay out dividends.”

 The Investing News Network has compiled a list of the five top Canadian oil and gas dividend stocks using TradingView’s stock screener.
 Data was current as of March 1, 2022, and at that time the companies on this list had dividend yields of greater than 4 percent, as well as debt-to-equity ratios (total equity divided by total liabilities) of 0.77 or less.
 This ratio reflects the strength of the company’s balance sheet.

 Market cap: US$215.28 million; dividend yield: 7.86 percent; debt-to-equity ratio: 0.769

 Orca Energy Group is an international energy company that develops, produces and sells natural gas resources in Africa, and is a major supplier of natural gas to Tanzania’s domestic energy market.
 The company’s main asset is the world-class Songo Songo field in Tanzania.

 Suncor Energy is one of Canada’s leading integrated oil and gas companies.
-Suncor operates oil sands development and upgrading in Alberta’s Athabasca Basin, offshore oil and gas production on the east coast of Canada and operations in the UK, Norway, Libya and Syria.
+Suncor is focused on oil sands development and upgrading in Alberta’s portion of the Athabasca Basin, offshore oil and gas production on the east coast of Canada and operations in the UK, Norway, Libya and Syria.
 The company refines crude oil products and distributes them under the Petro-Canada brand through retail stations located in Canada.

 Don’t forget to follow us @INN_Resource for real-time updates!